Skip to Content

 Going Beyond GDP: As a society, we cannot know if circumstances are improving unless we compare them with the past.
 Since the early twentieth century, leaders in politics, economics, and other fields have commonly referred to economic metrics such as the Gross Domestic Product (GDP) to assess progress.
 However, GDP does not count activity in which money is not exchanged—what is often called the informal economy—and it discounts fundamental aspects of progress.
 By focusing on commodification, a sole emphasis on GDP can cause harm to people, animals, and the environment.

-Progress can be measured by how governments, industries, and communities treat the most vulnerable, including historically marginalized populations.
+Progress can be measured by how governments and communities treat their residents.
 Increasingly, threats to progress—including the climate emergency, pandemics, chronic diseases, patterns of violence, and other public health threats—can be traced to the maltreatment of people, animals, and our shared planet.

 No one should be abused or exploited for someone else’s economic interests.